Multi-collision internal shock lepto-hadronic models for energetic GRBs: Leptonic modeling of

 Finally, on the right-hand side panels we show the photon loss rates as a function of photon energy.
 For reference, we also indicate the emitted photon spectrum (with units shown on the right $y$-axis).
-The photon fields are shaped by synchrotron self-absorption at the lowest energies and $\gamma \gamma$-annihilation at the highest energies.
+The photon fields are shaped by synchrotron self-absorption (SSA) at the lowest energies and $\gamma \gamma$-annihilation at the highest energies.
+The SSA dimensionless energy here is at $\sim ~10^{-8}$, which in the observer's frame (assuming $\Gamma \simeq 500 $) corresponds to energies of roughly 1~eV that are observed in the optical band.
+On the other hand, $\gamma \gamma$-annihilation dominates over escape at a dimensionless energy of $\sim ~10^2$ that is approximately 10~GeV in the observer's frame.
 Both loss rates evolve little with time.
 The position of the spectral breaks can be inferred from the intersection of the respective loss rates with the escape rate.
 We point to \refapp{buildup_spectra} for the time-evolution of photon spectra in the collision, which further illustrates e.g. the suppression of high-energy photons due to $\gamma \gamma$-annihilation.